cypress-io/cypress/npm/react/README.md

 - `mount` is the most important function, allows to mount a given React component as a mini web application and interact with it using Cypress commands
 - `createMount` factory function that creates new `mount` function with default options
 - `unmount` removes previously mounted component, mostly useful to test how the component cleans up after itself
-- `mountHook` mounts a given React Hook in a test component for full testing, see `hooks` example

 ## Examples